-Picture this: You’re perched at a bar, bathed in soft moodlighting.
-A bar tender furiously shakes a cocktail and you sip on a glass of fine champagne, contemplating the tempting spread of canapes in front of you.
-Guests around you mingle and chatter, and a live stream sports game plays on the big screen.
+Picture this: You’re perched at the glamorous horseshoe-shaped Emirates A380 bar, bathed in soft mood lighting.
+A bartender furiously shakes a cocktail and you sip on a glass of fine champagne, contemplating the tempting spread of canapes in front of you.
+Guests around you mingle and chatter and a live-stream sports game plays on the big screen.

-Curious about what to expect from a visit the Emirates A380 bar, or keen to find out how you can score entry to this ultra-exclusive space?
+Curious about what to expect from a visit to the Emirates A380 bar, or keen to find out how you can score entry to this ultra-exclusive space?
 Read on to find out everything you need to know.

-Unlike other airline lounges (the rather lacklustre Qantas first and business class lounge coming to mind), the Emirates A380 bar is fully tended for the duration of your flight.
+Unlike other airline lounges (the rather lackluster Qantas first and business class lounge coming to mind), the Emirates A380 bar is fully tended for the duration of your flight.

-From applying soft mood lighting and setting out a tempting array of canapes, to displaying a spirits line up that your local bar would envy, the busy crew get to work as soon as the seat belt sign is switched off.
+From applying soft mood lighting and setting out a tempting array of canapes to displaying a spirits lineup that your local bar would envy, the busy Emirates cabin crew get to work right after takeoff.

-So just who gets access to the Emirates A380 bar?
+Who can access to the Emirates A380 bar?

 Australian or New Zealand based travellers looking to experience the Emirates A380 bar at a low cost might consider booking a leg in first or business on the Emirates A380 Sydney – Christchurch service.

 Where is the Emirates A380 bar and lounge area located?

-It’s something of a trek from the Emirates first class cabin, which is located right at the front of the A380 upper deck.
-However, first class passengers keen for some inflight exercise will likely appreciate the opportunity to stretch their legs.
+It’s something of a trek from the Emirates first-class cabin, which is located right at the front of the A380 upper deck.
+However, first-class passengers keen for some inflight exercise will likely appreciate the opportunity to stretch their legs.

 You’ll find seating areas on both sides of the bar (complete with seat belts, which you’ll need to fasten if unexpected turbulence hits).
 These can be handy for making use of the Emirates inflight WiFi during your visit.

-Emirates A380 bar and lounge refreshments
+What to expect: Emirates A380 bar and lounge menu and refreshments

 Travelling in Emirates business class?
 You’ll be able to enjoy free-flow Champagne, as served to the wider cabin.
-The drop on offer is generally Moet Chandon NV, although Veuve Cliquot NV occasionally makes an appearance.
+The drop on offer is generally Moet Chandon NV, although Veuve Clicquot NV occasionally makes an appearance.

 Do Emirates first class passengers score better drinks?

-Simply let a crew member know that you’re heading back to the business class bar, and they’ll discreetly ferry through your high-end tipple of choice so that it can be served to you exclusively.
+Simply let a flight attendant know that you’re heading back to the business class bar, and they’ll discreetly ferry through your high-end tipple of choice so that it can be served to you exclusively.

 Are there different variations of the Emirates A380 bar and lounge?